Skip to main content

 Now: Employees have a right to request flexible working from day 1.
 Employers can refuse based on one or more of the eight business reasons listed in legislation.
 The penalty for breaching the statutory flexible working regime is eight weeks’ pay, currently capped at £5,600.

 What the Bill says: The Bill requires any refusal of a flexible working request to be reasonable, but the eight business reasons will remain the same.
-An employer must explain in writing what the ground for any refusal is and why their refusal is considered reasonable.
+An employer must state and explain to the employee what the ground for any refusal is and why their refusal is considered reasonable.
 There is no change to the penalty.

-What next: Draft regulations may set out steps to be taken before refusing a request.
+What next: Draft regulations may set out steps to be taken when consulting with an employee before refusing a request.

 Right to switch off